Chantero's Blog

 3. Place one hand over the other, both hands palm down, fingers of the top hand interlocked with the bottom

-4. Hand placement: center of chest, between nipples
+4. Hand placement: center of chest (between nipples / or just center generally)

 5. Keep arms straight, use body weight to compress